-- 2. EPA correctly has abandoned the argument that it lacked authority in 2019 to revisit the meaning of Section 209(b) and in the process California's then-existing waiver.
-See 87 Fed.
-Reg. at 14,348.
-EPA instead argues more narrowly that the 2019 withdrawal decision was procedurally flawed.
+- EPA correctly has abandoned the argument that it lacked 2. authority in 2019 to revisit the meaning of Section 209(b) and in the process California's then-existing waiver.
+See J.A.
+18. EPA instead argues more narrowly that the 2019 withdrawal decision was procedurally flawed.
 At the outset, that argument is not an independent basis for the 2022 reinstatement decision, because it does not explain why EPA reinstated the waiver rather than fixing the procedural flaws it perceived.
 Indeed, EPA in 2022 found that any procedural flaws in 2019 were merely "relevant to note."
-87 Fed.
-Reg. at 14,351; see DHS v.
+J.A.
+21; see DHS v.
 Regents of the Univ. of Cal., 140 S. Ct.
 1891, 1909 (2020) ("An agency must defend its actions based on the reasons it gave when it acted.").
 In any event, EPA's current argument is wrong.
 The 2019 withdrawal decision took into account reliance interests and timeliness, and was not impermissibly retroactive. - a.
 Reliance interests are an important factor an agency must "consider" in "chang[ing] course."
-Regents of the Univ. of California, 140 S.
+Regents of the Univ. of California, 140 S. Ct. at 1913.
+But EPA did consider them during the 2019 withdrawal.
+EPA found that, in the six years since the waiver had been granted in 2013, no